 It is recommended that research by IWLMP continues to focus on the three main agro-ecosystems of dry areas: rangelands, rainfed agriculture and irrigated agriculture.

 Response: Accepted.
 IWLMP will continue to focus most of its research within the three agro-ecosystems, primarily through the benchmark sites already established.
 The 2nd phase of the water benchmarks project is being funded and is implemented in the three agro-ecosystems.
-ICARDA’s other Programs integrate their work within these benchmark sites, when appropriate, and IWLMP will also work with these other Programs at other sites within these agro-ecosystems to foster more integration of the research
+ICARDA’s other Programs integrate their work within these benchmark sites, when appropriate, and IWLMP will also work with these other Programs at other sites within these agro-ecosystems to foster more integration of the research.

 Recommendation 2: Relative to EPMR5 Recommendation 3, that MP3 (land) activities on rangelands and policy options should be integrated with work on diversification, considering that water issues are the main constraint for the productivity and sustainability of dry rangeland agro-ecosystems, the Panel considers that the collaboration between IWLMP and DSIPSP needs to be strengthened, including through reinforcing the DSIPSP staff relative to the agronomic and soil management domains of dry rangelands.